RamyaMN28/SMARTDRIVE_YOLOv8/README.md

 # README.md
-The project is available for viewing in the samplebranch.
+The project is available in the samplebranch.

 ### Title
 **SMARTDRIVE_YOLOv8**